codecarrotlabs/blog.codecarrot.net/_posts/project-management/2017-10-08-7-must-have-tools-in-a-beginner-developers-toolkit.md

 ## *(PHP Bonus Tools: PHPStorm & Composer)*

-For all the PHP developers out there, Treehouse PHP teacher, Alena Holligan shared her two favorite tools, “I really like the efficiency of PHPStorm and also Composer for PHP, it really changed the way that PHP is developed.”
+For all the PHP developers out there, there are two tools, that I really like the efficiency of PHPStorm and also Composer for PHP, it really changed the way that PHP is developed.

 ## *(Ruby Bonus Tool: Debug with Pry)*